 Income from work

 Income from work is subject to taxation and is comprised of all income realised by the taxpayer based on employment, including income from contractual services.
-This income includes wages and salaries and other allowances realised based on employment; pensions; income of members of management and supervision bodies; salaries of officials, MPs, and advisors; salaries of professional athletes; allowances for jurors, forensic experts, and trustees; allowances of the members of the Macedonian Academy of Sciences and Arts; salary earned abroad based on employment in the country; allowances for interns according to the Internship Law; and every individual income realised based on temporary service contract with legal entities and physical persons.
+This income includes wages and salaries and other allowances realised based on employment; pensions; income of members of management and supervision bodies; salaries of officials, MPs, and advisors; salaries of professional athletes; allowances for jurors, forensic experts, and trustees; allowances of the members of the Macedonian Academy of Sciences and Arts; salary earned abroad based on employment in the country; allowances for interns according to the Internship Law; and every individual income realised based on temporary service contracts with legal entities and physical persons.

 Income from self-employment